 If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, speak to the chair of governors.
+If the concerns/allegations are about the headteacher, speak to the proprietor.

-The headteacher/chair of governors will then follow the procedures set out in appendix 3, if appropriate.
+The headteacher/proprietor will then follow the procedures set out in appendix 3, if appropriate.